Cervator/Cervator.github.io/_posts/2020-12-27-4th-day-of-Xmas.md

 Is it really a stretch to use the same approach to literally jump from a Terasology world to a 2D spaceship taking off from a ground base on a planet in Destination Sol?
 Which could well represent a 2D lower detail version _of_ that Terasology world, but from space?
 You'd just have to leave more incompatible things behind.
 You won't need your pickaxe while flying a spaceship - although maybe you could pull it back out if you land on an asteroid, so long as you also acquire a spacesuit.
 If the minerals you mine are the same in both games does it really matter where they came from?
 Could flying a spaceship in DS between planets be another way to travel between Terasology worlds?

 At some point to make such a transfer meaningful you'd probably need to build in _some_ sensible translation layer for more than just whichever components happen to exist in both games.
 Maybe your 3D avatar in Terasology should have a 2D profile picture generated which could be shown on an info panel for a spaceship you're flying in DS.
-If not then at some point you'd probably be just duplicating the lobby systems like battle.net or your Steam profile or some system avatar on a Wii.
+If not then at some point you'd probably just be duplicating the lobby systems like battle.net or your Steam profile or some system avatar on a Wii.
 It needs to be more than that for sure.

 Additionally, it is one thing to change world in Terasology, you're still talking the same engine, with a set of modules, facades, etc. But wait a minute - haven't we been talking about a `gestalt-engine` for some time now?
 And we can already hotswap things like assets in modules?
 Other than immense effort for a fairly crazy concept this seems like it should be technically feasible - although I for sure wouldn't want to defend it as an investment to a corporate board.
 Oh hey, there's one of those potential advantages a large open source project may have over a commercial entity ... even if it might take us a century to do it ;-)

 ## The OASIS

-Does that cross-game talk sound familiar to anybody, perhaps for readers of [Ready Player One](https://en.wikipedia.org/wiki/Ready_Player_One) or likely a slew of fictional literature like it?
+Does that cross-game talk sound familiar to anybody, perhaps for readers of [Ready Player One](https://en.wikipedia.org/wiki/Ready_Player_One) or likely a slew of fictional literature similar to it?

 Now, realizing all this in virtual reality with full-body haptic suits and other crazy tech might be a tad out of our reach, but transferring between entire game settings within a single universe (or meta-verse, or multi-verse ... we might need to do some bikeshedding here!), that might actually be doable.
 Perhaps even within our second decade, particularly if we can actually pull off the stabilization and content-focus to actually have a substantial player base _for_ our second decade.